Vladg24YT/Ocelot-Java-Wiki/index.md

-# Welcome to Ocelot Brain Java wiki
+# Welcome to Ocelot Brain Java wiki!

 Here you'll be able to find info on usage of [Ocelot Brain](https://gitlab.com/cc-ru/ocelot/ocelot-brain) Scala library in Java code.
 One shouldn't consider this to be a step-by-step guide to writing an OpenComputers emulator, because the information provided here describes only interaction with the backend(logic) part of the emulator.